-Mary McCarthy is an author, reiki master, journalist and beachcomber on the Chesapeake Bay.
-She currently works as Senior Editor at Splice Today and her 25-year professional writing career includes Salon.com, the Washington Post, Philadelphia Inquirer, Baltimore Sun, Chesapeake Bay, Glassing/Beachcombing magazine, editorial positions at several regional magazines including Chesapeake Family and What’s Up Eastern Shore and a newspaper humor column “Quite Contrary”.
+She currently works as Senior Editor at Splice Today and her 30-year professional writing career includes Salon.com, the Washington Post, Philadelphia Inquirer, Baltimore Sun, Chesapeake Bay, Glassing/Beachcombing magazine, editorial positions at several regional magazines including Chesapeake Family and What’s Up Eastern Shore and a newspaper humor column “Quite Contrary”.
 She blogged for Katie Couric, appeared on The Today Show, Huffington Post Live and ABC TV News’ Moms Get Real with JuJu Chang.
 She has served as an Adjunct Instructor for American University’s LEAP program, guest lecturer for the Philip Merrill College of Journalism at the University of Maryland and an instructor for The Writer’s Center in Washington, D.C.
 McCarthy, who served as an elected official on the Centreville Town Council from 2004-2007, founded the blog Pajamasandcoffee.com in 2008.

 Mary is the author of the children’s book I SEA, A Beachcombing Treasure Hunt with Kirsti Scott.
-McCarthy’s debut novel The Scarlet Letter Society was published by Polis Books in June 2014, reaching #1 on the Amazon bestseller list in its genre.
-Her second novel The Scarlet Letter Scandal released in November 2015 and her third novel in the trilogy The Scarlet Letter Storm in May 2016.
+McCarthy’s debut novel The Scarlet Letter Society was published by Polis Books in June 2014, reaching #1 on the Amazon bestseller list in its genre and was followed by her second and third novels The Scarlet Letter Scandal in November 2015 and The Scarlet Letter Storm in May 2016.

 Photo by Jamie Windon